 Students are expected to make up work or tests missed during absences.
 It is the student's kuleana to speak with the teacher prior and discuss if the assignments can be prepared in advance or if the student may coordinate the completion of their missed assignments upon return.
 Together, the student and teacher will determine the appropriate numbers of days needed to make-up work due to an excused absence.
-Parents may request make up work when reporting the absence on the Absence Hotline.
+For excused absences, parents may request homework, missed assignmens or make up work when reporting the absence on the Absence Hotline and submit completed work on an agreed date with kumu.
+Kumu are not required to provide make-up work for unexcused absences.